antmicro/Migrant/README.md

 To sum it up, such a support is meant to be phased out during time in your project.

+### `IXmlSerializable` support

+As with `ISerializable` Migrant can also utilize implementation of `IXmlSerializable`.
+In that case data is written to memory stream using `XmlSerializer` and then taken as a binary blob (along with type name).

 ## Features